brightway-lca/brightway2-parameters/README.md

     In [3]: ParameterSet(parameters).evaluate()
     Out[3]: {'Deep_Thought': 42, 'East_River_Creature': 100, 'Elders_of_Krikkit': 10.0}

 Compatible with Python 2.7 and 3.3+.
 100% test coverage.
-[Source code on Github](https://github.com/brightway-lca/brightway2-parameters), documentation on [Read the Docs](https://brightway2-parameters.readthedocs.io/).